Your Cart

 Motivated by Tāmaki Makaurau Auckland’s relatively poor density score and our fraught proclivity for suburban sprawl, Raimana Jones’ design ethos is centred on multi-functional pieces designed with intention – furniture as mini-infrastructure.
 For the Objectspace courtyard, Jones has designed a tiny space that can function as a dining room, work study, and social gathering point.

 On a recent trip to Japan, Jones encountered the concept mottainai, meaning ‘no waste,’ which is reflected in Japanese architecture and everyday living.
 Sparsely furnished rooms with sliding partitions offered flexible living spaces that could be easily adapted to different functions.
-Jones noted the way that even the train lavatories were designed with this no-waste efficiency in mind, integrating soap, water, and hand-drying into a single unit.
+Jones noted the way that even the train lavatories were designed with this no-waste concept in mind, integrating soap, water, and hand-drying into a single unit.

 After pursuing a traditional architecture education followed by the requisite stint working for large architecture outfits, an invitation to teach design studio and technical papers inspired a shift for Raimana Jones.
 All spare time became filled with hands-on making in the university workshop, fostering a material-led design approach that soon informed Jones’ founding of Atelier Jones Design.
 In his work, Jones aims to express both the practical and artistic qualities of materials.
 By embracing the constructive and poetic aspects of the medium at hand, Jones creates furniture, interiors and objects that speak to both his aesthetic and a restrained functionality.
 Jones is also a Professional Teaching Fellow at the University of Auckland – School of Architecture and Planning.